PCAT Verbal Section Explained

 The PCAT Verbal Ability Section Scoring

-The PCAT Verbal Ability section scores range from 200-600.
-Scaled scores and percentiles are awarded to PCAT test takers for their performance in this test section.
-Performing well in the PCAT Verbal Section depends on one's command over the English language.
+The Verbal Ability section of PCAT scores range from 200-600.
+Scaled scores and percentiles are awarded to the test takers for their performance in this test section.
+Performing well in the Verbal Section depends on one's command over the English language.
 A person who has a good command over the English Language will be able to perform well in this section.
 Some Pharmacy colleges consider the English Language skills of applicants for granting them admission in courses offered by them.
-A few Pharmacy colleges consider the performance of an applicant in the scientific content areas of PCAT and do not pay much attention to their performance in the Verbal Ability section, while others consider the performance of the applicants in all the content areas of PCAT.
+A few Pharmacy colleges consider the performance of an applicant in the scientific content areas of the test and do not pay much attention to their performance in the Verbal Ability section, while others consider the performance of the applicants in all the content areas of the test.